isaacecheatham/myCodeDashboard/README.md

 6. Use the menu icon or large buttons to begin using the favorites menu.
 7. Test links after adding to verify they function as expected, if not modify them to include www. or https://
 8. When you use a mobile device the menu/header will change and the page content will now be pushed instead of hovered over

+The included dump files are a copy of my working database with already populated information.
+This can be used to restore the database if you wish.